Refinancing After Divorce: Everything You Need To Know

 How To Refinance Your House After Divorce

-The process of applying to refinance is similar to applying for a mortgage.
+The process of applying for a refinance is fairly straight-forward.
 You’ll start by filling out the application and getting preapproved by a lender.
-Your lender will verify your home equity, credit score, debt-to-income ratio (DTI) and income.
+During the underwriting stage, your lender will verify your home equity, credit score, debt-to-income ratio (DTI) and income.

 Alternatives To Mortgage Refinancing Following A Divorce